William shares farming tales as he attends Six Nations clash in Cardiff

 “We’ve been lambing with the children this week,” William told Mrs Roberts, who played with club Y Piod Pinc for two seasons.

 “Charlotte wasn’t sure at first but George was straight in there.
-Louie loves the tractors.
+Louis loves the tractors.

 “They love seeing the lambs and feeding the lambs.
 Dairy farming – you are all seriously tough.”